-PRIORITY NEEDS AND O GOALS Preserve our Neighborhoods.
+GOALS Preserve our Neighborhoods.
 Nurture Dunwoody as a place to locate and grow business.
 Transform target redevelopment areas.
 Increase connectivity and enhance transportation options for all forms of travel.
 Expand the City's parks and greenspace and improve recreational opportunities.
 Make aging in place a more achievable reality.
 Grow the arts as part of what makes Dunwoody special.
 Maintain the commitment to sustainable practices.
-Strengthen and enforce IIIES development regulation use controls. • • • • • • 2.
-Manage traffic. • • • Improve and maintain the rights-of-way. ne public • • • • Maintain the character of Dunwoody. of - • 5.
-Encourage Dunwoody's business and entrepren environment. • • • 6.
-Ensure that the permitti is straightforward and e understand. • • • • 7.
-Strengthen Dunwoody's development efforts. economic - • • - • Continue to strengthen relationships with local, state, and federal partn • • ٠ • • Encourage the construction of a greater variety of seappropriate housing opt enior • • • • 10.
-Encourage use of wider transportation options. range of • • • • 11.
-Improve transportation connectivity. • • - • • 12.Implement and update transportation plan. the City's • - • 13.
-Provide active recreation opportunities for all age • • • - • • • 14.
-Add new parkland and pareenspace. oreserve • • • • • • • • 15.
-Build upon existing reso further support the cult • • • • 16.
-Implement the Dunwood Sustainability Plan. dy • • • • •
+PRIORITY NEEDS AND OPF 1.
+Strengthen and enforce loc TIES development regulations at use controls. • • • • • - 2.
+Manage traffic. • 3.
+Improve and maintain the prights-of-way. public • - • • Maintain the character of Dunwoody. • • • Encourage Dunwoody's sm business and entrepreneur environment. • • • 6.
+Ensure that the permitting is straightforward and easy understand. • • • • 7.
+Strengthen Dunwoody's eco development efforts. onomic • • • - • Continue to strengthen relationships with local, reg state, and federal partners ٠ • • • • Encourage the construction of a greater variety of senic appropriate housing option or • • • • • 10.
+Encourage use of wider rar transportation options. nge of • • - • 11.
+Improve transportation connectivity. • • • • - 12.Implement and update the transportation plan.
+City's • • • 13.
+Provide active recreational opportunities for all ages. • • • • • • • 14.
+Add new parkland and pres greenspace. serve • • • • • • • • 15.
+Build upon existing resource further support the cultural • • • • • 16.
+Implement the Dunwoody Sustainability Plan. • • •